pcawte/AgDev/README.md

 - `getchar` updated to echo character as per standard C

+18/06/2023:

+- stdio library updated to work on Agon

+  - This is a simple, non-buffered library - it may have performance issues writing large volumes as in many cases does a system call for each character.

+  - fseek only implements SEEK_SET (search from beginning of file).
+Other modes are not implemented, because requires ftell functionality (see below).

+  - ftell is not implemented as functionality is not exposed via MOS

 ### To-Do:

 - Testing / validation

 - Port / replace / expand library where necessary to the Agon Light.
-Especially:

-  - Standard IO library
+Including:

+  - investigate benefits of buffering for stdio.

 - Add back in support for C++

 - Test / proof of concept for other LLVM front-ends.
 See, for example, [GitHub - maddymakesgames/Rust-CE: A proof-of-concept of rust on the ti-84+ce](https://github.com/maddymakesgames/Rust-CE), which is a proof of concept for running Rust on the TI-84-CE calculator.

 The rest of this file documents the process of porting the CE Toolchain to the Agon Light.
 This includes the process of discovery with respect to how the CE Toolchain works and the Agon Light, and the steps / decisions made in the porting process.
 This intended as reminder for myself and a guide to others who follow in my steps.